 - For liability for damages from injury, death or damage to property due to a nuclear energy hazard

 - If you're operating a Government of Canada vehicle

 - For your own injuries or death - this coverage is for claims others may make against you

-- If you’re operating a commercial truck, with a gross vehicle weight of over 5,499 kg, or a public service vehicle such as a truck or bus more than 161 km outside of Manitoba
+- If you’re operating a regulated vehicle, not for compensation, with a gross vehicle weight of over 5,499 kg more than 161 km outside of Manitoba, or a regulated vehicle, for compensation, of any gross vehicle weight more than 161 km outside of Manitoba

 - If you're operating a municipal or other government-owned fire department vehicle